adrfer/git-oh-my/README.md

 # Git Oh My
-Quick and dirty git configuration files for the lazy ones.
+Quick and dirty git files for the lazy ones.

 Code tested in `GNU bash 3.2.57` and `Git 2.5.4`.